synopsys-sig/tslint-angular-security/README.md

 ## Developing

 Feel free to update/add new rules in your local version.
-After you update the .ts files in `src`, compile them using the [TypeScript compiler](https://www.npmjs.com/package/typescript) from the root folder:
+After you add/update the .ts, compile them using the [TypeScript compiler](https://www.npmjs.com/package/typescript) from the root folder:

 ```
 tsc
 ```
-The compiled JavaScript files will be in `dist\src`.
-Copy them to `node_modules\tslint-angular-security` in the target project and use them there.
+The compiled JavaScript files will be in the root directory.
+Copy them to `node_modules\tslint-angular-security` in the target project and use them.

 ## Authors